conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

     AddKeysToAgent yes

-This ensures that you'll only be prompted for your passphrase once per session.
-Alternatively, if you'd like to be prompted when you start a new terminal, add `ssh-add` to your `.bash_profile` after the `eval $(ssh-agent)`.
+This ensures that you'll only be prompted for your passphrase once per session, and credentials will be cached in the ssh-agent.
+Alternatively, if you'd like to be prompted when you start a new terminal, add `ssh-add` to your `.bash_profile` on the line after the `eval $(ssh-agent)`.

 ### Aliases